Date and Time

 - Christopher and Bleecker streets

 Each year, our panel of guest judges recognizes the creative ways that each marching contingent showcases their commitment to the LGBT community, and this year’s theme, “We Are Proud.”
-Below are this year’s award categories.
-Learn more about how your group can qualify for an award by reading about our awards here.
+Below are this year’s award recipients.
+Learn more about how these groups qualified for an award by reading about our awards here.

-- Best Music or Performance on a Float
+- Best Music or Performance on a Float: The Door

-- Best Marching Band or Music Ensemble (No Float/Vehicle)
+- Best Marching Band or Music Ensemble (No Float/Vehicle): GAPIMNY / Queer and Transgender-affirming Asian Pacific Island groups